health-IT-apps/hw5-overbyc-ilya-shpitser/README.md

 ## Access and Running Instructions

 Access our interactive chart [here](http://cot.pythonanywhere.com) or download this repository and run `python controller.py` and access this from http://127.0.0.1:5000/.
+Note that you will need to update file paths in `compute.py` to point to your local directory.

 ## Design details